KABBALAT SHABBAT SERVICES 6:15 PM

-Held twice a month in the Gan Kitah Bet classroom (classrooms 3-4), this service is designed for our youngest children with their parents.
+Held once a month in the Gan Kitah Bet classroom (classrooms 3-4), this service is designed for our youngest children with their parents.
 Led by volunteers, this is a wonderful Shabbat experience for young families with children from preschool to incoming 2nd grade.
 This service is usually held the first Shabbat of the month, but watch the TBA calendar for the specific date.

 T’FILAT Y’LADIM (KEHILA K’TANA) 10:15 AM

-Held once a month in the Chapel, this is a parent-led service for 1st and 2nd graders emphasizing songs, simple prayers and a Torah study.
+Held once a month in the Chapel, this service is led by our Education Director for 1st and 2nd graders emphasizing songs, simple prayers and a Torah study.
 This service serves as a good transition to Junior Congregation.
 Third Saturday of each month.

 JUNIOR CONGREGATION 10:15 AM

-Held once a month in the chapel, this is a service for 7 to 11-year olds run by our educator Susan Simon.
+Held once a month in the chapel, this is a service for 7 to 11-year olds run by our Educator Director, Susan Simon.
 The students lead the prayers themselves, and there is an activity based on the weekly Torah portion.
 The service concludes with a Kiddush/snack just for the children.
 Parents are welcome and may find it an interesting way to learn along with their children.
 This service is usually held the first Shabbat of the month, but watch the TBA calendar for exact dates.

 PARDON THE INTERRUPTION, A LEARNER’S SERVICE 9:30 AM

 During this service we interrupt often to explain the how, what, when and why of the various prayer.
 Meaning, motions and intention are all explored in this unique service for learners of all levels.